In one of the last tests of my camera, I would like to share with you the night photography possibilities in this tool.

 - Night portrait – allows you to keep strong details in conjunction with flash and low light beyond,

 - Night landscape – gives you many options to take photos by night.
-I used to use this option especially in the bright and fully-lited places, where exposure isn’t so long.
+I used to use this option, especially in bright and fully-lited places, where exposure isn’t so long.
 The camera sets the ISO sensitivity and exposure automatically in order to the situation (light pollution).
 Have it mind, that if you will use this function somewhere outside the urban area, where places are quite dark you may not receive sharp photos without a tripod or some stable place!

 - Low key effect – might be used with dark scenes to create dark images with prominent highlights.
-The camera sets automatically lower ISO and shorter exposure time than normally.
+The camera sets automatically lower ISO and shorter exposure time than normal.
 The built-in flash is turned off.

-- Night vision effect – is able to record monochrome images with high ISO during the night conditions.
+- Night vision effect – is able to record monochrome images with high ISO during night conditions.
 You have to bear in mind, that pictures may be affected by noise in the form of randomly-spaced bright pixels, fog or lines.

 See the pictures below (Pic.1,2,3) to compare all of those effects.